pharmbio/robotlab/sop.md

 ## Painting

-1. Use the windows computer and go to http://10.10.0.55:5000.
+1. Clean the robot gripper fingers so that they are free of dust.

 2. Make sure the robot is in neutral position (in front of the B21 hotel rack)

    Use the teach pendant and its freedrive button.

+3. Use the windows computer and go to http://10.10.0.55:5000.

-3. Enter the desired settings
+4. Enter the desired settings

-4. Press start
+5. Press start

 ## After painting